mafreud/proximity/README.md

 ## Widgets that you can touch and feel

+- Sliver ✨
-- SliverAppBar ✨
+  - SliverAppBar
-- SliverListAndSliverGridView ✨
+  - SliverListAndSliverGridView
 - Algolia ✨
 - SearchDelegate ✨
 - Table ✨